The Decker Island Tidal Restoration Project was certified consistent with the Delta Plan in November 2017. (DWR Photo).

 Council staff and consultants are developing three synthesis papers to inform the amendment to the Chapter 4, Delta Plan: Restore, Protect, and Enhance the Delta Ecosystems.
 Each paper includes a literature review of best-available science, with special focus on work relevant to the Bay-Delta system, and concludes with implications and considerations for recommendations, policies, and performance measures in amendments to Chapter 4.

-- The Synthesis Papers will be posted soon under the Project Documents tab.
+- The Synthesis Papers are posted under the Project Documents tab.

 February 2018 Council Meeting

 Today’s presentation informs the Council about the development and preliminary findings of three science synthesis papers that will be foundational to development of the amendment.
 This includes the process and scope of the research, level of scientific review and feedback, and a discussion of initial findings and considerations for policy and practice within the Delta.
 The three main topics of the synthesis papers are Climate Change, Conservation Planning and Restoration Science, and Terrestrial and Aquatic Ecosystems.

 Today's presentation discusses the approach and timeline for the Ecosystem Amendment.
 This presentation primarily focuses on the proposed process, including communications and outreach strategy, timeline, and an overview of the anticipated scope of the amendment.

 Today's discussion with the California Department of Fish and Wildlife (DFW) provides an update on the development of its draft Delta Conservation Framework (Framework) and lessons learned in the development of this guide for regional-scale restoration planning.